“Stylish self-catering suites for 2-4 with soaring hill views, nearby beaches and a large communal pool”

 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)

-Family Suites have a double bedroom, a second bedroom with 2 single daybeds made up as children's beds, and space for a baby cot.
+Family Suites and Superior Family Suites have a double bedroom, a second bedroom with 2 single daybeds made up as children's beds, and space for a baby cot.
 The differences are the views - those from the Superior Suites are, well, superior - and these rooms also have a kingsize bed

 Remember baby and child equipment may be limited or need pre-booking

-Pool snacks such as toasted sandwiches are available all day, as are ice creams, juices and fruit smoothies
+Pool snacks such as toasted sandwiches are available, as are ice creams, juices and fruit smoothies

 The pool is not fenced